senotrusov/notes/arch-linux-installation.md

 Wired connections typically work automatically.

-!!! info
+!!! tip

     For wireless setup or troubleshooting, consult the [Installation guide#Connect to the internet](https://wiki.archlinux.org/title/Installation_guide#Connect_to_the_internet) and [network configuration](https://wiki.archlinux.org/title/Network_configuration).

 ## Connect to the live environment by SSH (optional)

+!!! info inline end

+    Refer to [Install Arch Linux via SSH](https://wiki.archlinux.org/title/Install_Arch_Linux_via_SSH) for more information.

 Using SSH from another machine can simplify the process by allowing for easy command copy-pasting and simultaneous research.

-!!! info

-    Refer to [Install Arch Linux via SSH](https://wiki.archlinux.org/title/Install_Arch_Linux_via_SSH) for more information.

 ### Set a temporary root password